sjvermeu/pmcs/README.md

 support this, which means that the pmcsa (pmsc agent) will also support a daemonized setup to which administrators can push evaluation requests.

+### How to scan remote systems ###

+Later editions of pmcsa will support remote scanning as well.
+In these setups, the pmcsa agent pulls in the remote list.
+This list contains the evaluations (xccdf or oval) that need to be done, but also an additional parameter called the _target list_.

+This target list contains the ID of the target, the encryption type of the remainder of the data, and then a list of key/value pairs which will be used as environment variables.
+That means that the scans that will be executed (one for each ID) will be done with the given environment variables loaded.

 What pmcs does not provide
 --------------------------